5.00 (10 reviews)

 - Newly opened-our brand new $28 million Center for the Arts.
 Featuring an abundance of practice spaces, community meeting areas, and state of the art technology, it is a perfect space for the arts in the middle of the campus.

 - The goal of Winter Term is to put into practice the concept of "depth over breadth," something that supports the school`s mission of providing the most meaningful educational experiences Brooks students will have.
 The single-course structure of Winter Term allows students and faculty to work together even more closely than they do in regular classes.

-- Something exciting is always going on here, so please make an appointment to come visit us!
+- Something exciting is always going on here, so please make an appointment to come visit us in person or virtually.

 - Submit Review for Brooks School